dibyendumajumdar/ravi/README.md

   end
 }
 ```
-Above the array of functions allows various function types - all it cares is that the element must be a functon.
+Above the array of functions allows various function types.

-When a typed function begins to execute the first step will be validate the input parameters against any explicit type specifications.
+When a typed function is called the inputs and return value can be validated.
 Consider the function below:

 ```
 local function foo(a, b: int, c: string) return end
 ```
-When this function starts executing it will validate that `b` is an int and `c` is a string. `a` on the other hand is dynamic so will behave as regular Lua value.
-The compiler will ensure that the types of `b` and `c` are respected within the function.
-So by a combination of runtime checking and compiler static typing a solution can be implemented that is not too disruptive.
+When this function is called the compiler can validate that `b` is an int and `c` is a string. `a` on the other hand is dynamic so will behave as regular Lua value.
+The compiler can also ensure that the types of `b` and `c` are respected within the function.

+Return statements in typed functions can also be validated.

 Implementation Strategy
 -----------------------